0PandaDEV/Ziit/README.md

 ## How to use Ziit

-First [setup an instance](https://github.com/0PandaDEV/Ziit/wiki/Deploy) or sign up on the public one <https://ziit.app> then install the VS Code extension by searching for "Ziit" in the extensions store.
+First [setup an instance](https://github.com/0PandaDEV/Ziit/wiki/Deploy) or sign up on the public one <https://ziit.app> then install the extension by searching for "Ziit".

 The extension is available on:

 - [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=pandadev.ziit)
 - [OpenVSX Registry](https://open-vsx.org/extension/pandadev/ziit)

+For an extension setup guide follow the one in your profile on your instance or https://ziit.app/profile at the bottom of the page.

 ## Preview